cravingsleep/nvim/readme.md

 ### Buffer Navigation

 Navigating buffers is provided by [telescope](https://github.com/nvim-telescope/telescope.nvim).
-You can use [frecency](https://github.com/nvim-telescope/telescope-frecency.nvim) to order the buffers too.
+Buffers are sorted by most recently used.

 The alternate buffer is slightly adjusted by [bufonite](https://github.com/cravingsleep/bufonite).
 The alternate buffer will never be a buffer that has been deleted.